Rushik-B/personal-portfolio/.github/ISSUE_TEMPLATE/solo-project-issue-template.md

 - [ ] Step 2
 - [ ] Step 3

-## Label
-Add a relevant label for this task (e.g., "bug", "enhancement", "documentation").

 ## Additional Notes
 Include any extra details, links, or resources that might help with this task.